 That last year was the time I really paid attention in church (admit it, your mind wanders too) 😉

-So What’s This Got To Do With Anything
+So What’s The Last Year Of A Minister’s Career Got To Do With Anything

 I’ve adopted the idea this is my last year of writing before I retire.